MazinLab/MKIDPipeline/README.md

 conda activate pipeline
 pip install -e src/mkidpipeline
 ```
-Next clone the mkidcore repository which contains supplementary packages needed to run the pipeline such as logging, and
+Next install the mkidcore repository which contains supplementary packages needed to run the pipeline such as logging, and
 flagging

 ```